RicardoZwein/orchestration-k8s-test/README.md

 ## ⚠️ Disclaimer

 This was built on vacation as a personal learning tool.
 Some parts are quite messy, unsafe for production, or hardcoded.
-I focused on understanding the tooling for now, not delivering production-ready infra.
-That said, feel free to dig in or suggest improvements. *There's a lot to unpack, I know...*
+There are even some files left that likley are not of use anymore.
+I focused on understanding the tooling for now, not delivering production-ready infra, or cleaning up all my files.
+That said, feel free to dig in.

 Published mainly because my teachers tell me: *"Put everything on GitHub."* So... here we are.
 They likely expected a more professional voice, which I can definitely do at work...Or for a bigger public-facing project.